Tapchicoma/presentations/intro-to-koin/koin.md

 --

-- Graph verification only via dry run
+- Graph verification only via dry run (not on compile time)

 --